Sons of the Pioneers: Sons of the Pioneers today

 The Sons of the Pioneers have never stopped performing since their inception in 1934.
 Following the death of Lloyd Perryman in 1977, Dale Warren, who had joined the group in 1952, took over the leadership of the Sons of the Pioneers, guiding them into the 2000s until his death on August 8, 2008.
 They continued to perform in concert and recorded as well, with a lineup that featured, among many others, Luther Nallie (guitar, vocals), Rusty Richards (vocals), Billy Armstrong (fiddle), Billy Liebert (accordion), Gary LeMaster (lead guitar), Rome Johnson (vocals), and Roy ("Dusty") Rogers Jr. (vocals, MC), the founder's son, who appeared with the group from 2018 until his retirement in 2023.

-The current Sons of the Pioneers are "trail boss" John Fullerton (lead vocals, lead guitar), Ken Lattimore (vocals, fiddle), Paul Elliott (fiddle, vocals), Chuck Ervin (bass, vocals), and Trent Prewitt (baritone vocals, rhythm guitar).
+The current Sons of the Pioneers are "trail boss" John Fullerton (lead vocals, lead guitar), Ken Lattimore (vocals, fiddle, comedy), Trustin Baker (fiddle), Chuck Ervin (bass, vocals), and Trent Prewitt (baritone vocals, rhythm guitar).